elfhosted/elfhosted.com/_includes/testimonials.md

 ## What users say..

 Here's what some of our {--users--}{++friends++} say..

+> I self host and share a fully automated ‘arr stack with Plex.
+Been doing so for around 4 years.
+Also recently got into real debrid and hosting a Comet and Annatar for Stremio.
+The amount of time and head banging I’ve put into it is in the hundreds to thousands of hours.
+From setting it up to keeping it running smoothly.
+Let’s not forget the cost of my server and how much it cost to keep it running.
+>
+> Anyway I wanted to see what ElfHosted was about to compare.
+Yeah I had the whole thing setup in just a few hours.
+It also passes the headache of maintaining it to ElfHosted.
+Will I keep it no because nerdy things and maintaining my server are my hobby and quirky passion project.
+Will I recommend it to my friends who don’t have the money up front to buy a server, the knowledge to maintain it or desire.
+>
+> Just my server alone was $2k.
+Power cost to keep it on yearly is $250ish, annual memberships to RD, Usenet and indexers are around $100.
+Then whatever a value my free time at.
+Which is currently at minimum my hourly pay at work or more.
+Yeah so take the monthly cost of all that and compare to ElfHosted Ultimate Stream package at $39 monthly, add RD to the cost and get nearly all your time back is incredibly cheap.
+>
+> Lastly it seems like a lot of people forget how quickly an ultimate cable package used to cost.
+Or how quick paying for every stream service would add up to.
+Which when using ElfHosted with RD is essentially and more what you get.
+Quick hint it’s far above the asking price.

+:star::star::star::star::star: [/u/MMag05.
+(Reddit)](https://www.reddit.com/r/elfhosted/comments/1ethggn/comment/lijrgln/)

+> As a happy Elfhosted customer—who also self hosts MANY things across about 10 severs (dedicated, VPSes, and VMs running on Synology), I wouldn’t switch to self hosting the services I get from Elfhosted.
+They just work with very little effort configuring things, and the support the owner and his team provides is second to none.
+Plus I love being part of a fledgling—but quickly growing—enterprise.

+:star::star::star::star::star: [/u/jatguy.
+(Reddit)](https://www.reddit.com/r/elfhosted/comments/1ethggn/comment/ligr07p/)

 > I recently found ElfHosted and decided to start out with the Infinite Starter Kit.
 Within a week I realized that this was for me and upgraded to the Hobbit plan.
 Give it another week and I was up to the Ranger plan.
 >
 > I just love the simplicity and the fact that things just work.
 For years I've ran a home server and between the constant maintenance and always upgrading harddrives, it became apparent I wanted to make it easier on my self.
 Enter ElfHosted.